Characterizing Mott Insulators in the Interacting One-Body Picture: Theory

 Consider a unitary transformation $\hat{\mathrm{U}}$ in the $N$-particle Hilbert space $\mathcal{H}^{(N)}$ which has a matrix representation $U_{\mu\nu}$ on the set of fermionic creation and annihilation operators as \cite{gurarie_single-particle_2011, lessnich_elementary_2021}:

-One can see that the complex frequency Green's function is invariant under the matrix transformation defined above as long as it is a symmetry of the many-body system (see annex \ref{annex:symmetry_SPGF}).
+One can see that the complex frequency Green's function is invariant under the matrix transformation defined above as long as it is a symmetry of the many-body system (see Appendix \ref{annex:symmetry_SPGF}).
 Explicitly,

 It is known \cite{liubarskii_application_1960} that if $\mathrm{U}$ is a representation of a finite group, then one can find a basis such that: